Module 2 explores identity and the body’s inner axis across four weekends dedicated to the spine, core, breath, and chest.

 The Hero’s Journey

-Breath as the force of integration; Uddyiana Bandha
+Breath as the force of integration; Uddiyana Bandha